 Jump to:Page Content

 This course is designed to introduce students to complex security, political, and economic issues in the Asia Pacific region.
 The United States has traditionally been the true north to which allies and partners have calibrated their respective policies.
-With the re-emergence of China, countries in the region are now affected by the fact that there are two true norths—an incumbent one and a re-emergent one.
-Utilizing in-class simulations, the course will analyze how the U.S. employs its core policy tools—diplomatic, political, economic, and military—to negotiate its interests in the evolving Asia Pacific region.
-Key simulations will focus on efforts to peacefully denuclearize North Korea, promote regional free trade, manage key alliances, and prevent an escalation of tensions in the South China Sea and the East China Sea.
+With the re-emergence of China, countries in the region are now affected by the fact that there are two true norths -- an incumbent one and a re-emergent one.
+Utilizing in-class simulations, the course will analyze how the U.S. employs its core policy tools -- diplomatic, political, economic, and military -- to negotiate its interests in the evolving Asia Pacific region.
+Key simulations will focus on efforts to peacefully denuclearize North Korea, promote regional free trade, and prevent an escalation of tensions in the South China Sea and the East China Sea.
+A key goal is to provide students with the opportunity to hone a set of analytical tools that they can apply to tasks in the course and beyond.